anishmariathasan/CQL-sepsis/README.md

 ## References

 1. Kumar, A., Zhou, A., Tucker, G., & Levine, S. (2020).
-Conservative Q-Learning for Offline Reinforcement Learning. *NeurIPS*.
+Conservative Q-Learning for Offline Reinforcement Learning. *NeurIPS*. — The original CQL algorithm implemented in this project.
 2. Choudhary, S., et al. (2024).
-ICU-Sepsis: A Benchmark MDP Built from Real Medical Data. *RLC*.
+ICU-Sepsis: A Benchmark MDP Built from Real Medical Data. *RLC*. — The benchmark environment used for evaluation.
 3. Komorowski, M., et al. (2018).
-The Artificial Intelligence Clinician learns optimal treatment strategies for sepsis in intensive care. *Nature Medicine*.
+The Artificial Intelligence Clinician learns optimal treatment strategies for sepsis in intensive care. *Nature Medicine*. — Foundational work on RL for sepsis treatment that motivates this project.

 ## License